TinoMargely/TMNF-E02-Opti/README.md

 # TMNF-E02-Opti

-## The most incredbile optimisation project on a video game.
+## The most incredible optimization project on a video game.

 ___
 Je sais plus quoi